-"But for people who will ultimately need surgery, there's a lot of clinical data showing that having it sooner rather than later leads to better outcomes," says, Vice President, Product Innovation & Delivery.
-"They're more satisfied with the process, they have greater range of motion, and they have an easier recovery."
+“But for people who will ultimately need surgery, there’s a lot of clinical data showing that having it sooner rather than later leads to better outcomes,” says Amy Foley, Vice President, Product Innovation & Delivery.
+“They’re more satisfied with the process, they have greater range of motion, and they have an easier recovery.”

 That’s why Johnson & Johnson has created an interactive way to accelerate surgical consults for people with knee pain who meet certain criteria.